 DOL's Office of Federal Contractor Compliance Programs (OFCCP) uses a neutral process to schedule compliance evaluations.
-Consult OFCCP's Technical Assistance Guide to gain an understanding of the requirements and possible actions the recipients, subrecipients, contractors, and subcontractors must take.
+Consult OFCCP's Technical xii.
+Foreign Collaboration Considerations

+Assistance Guide to gain an understanding of the requirements and possible actions the recipients, subrecipients, contractors, and subcontractors must take.
 Additional guidance may also be found in the National Policy Assurances, produced by DOE.